President’s Leadership Team Report February 3 and 10, 2021

 AB 705 Math Summer Institute

-Interim VP Mills gave an update on the weekly AB 705 Math Summer Institute District-wide planning
+Interim VP Mills gave an update on the weekly AB 705 Math Summer Institute District-wide

 meetings.
 Topics to be discussed at the January 28 meeting include: